• Skip to primary navigation

 Recommended Product: Tempo SC

-These ants also respond well to certain types of bait.
+Many species of these ants also respond well to certain types of bait.
 The best approach is to use a combination of methods to bring the ants quickly under control.
 Try one of our ant control kits to get a variety of pesticides designed to target and destroy the ants as quickly as possible.

 Best Products to Get Rid of Harvester Ants